-Kin and grandparent caregivers need affordable legal and financial information, along with services from providers trained in trauma-informed care for children, and topics not typically associated with family caregiving, such as behavioral supports for children.
+Kin and grandparent caregivers need affordable legal and financial information along with services from providers trained in trauma-informed care for children and topics not typically associated with family caregiving, such as behavioral supports for children.
 They also need practical assistance with navigating school enrollment, pediatric care, and emergency planning.
-To address this, community-based organizations, faith-based organizations, and the organizations that fund them may want to prioritize the development and delivery of services for the populations of kin and grandparent caregivers in their communities.
+To address this, community-based organizations, faith-based organizations, and the organizations that fund them, may want to prioritize the development and delivery of services for the populations of kin and grandparent caregivers in their communities.

-Rural Populations
+Rural and Underserved Populations

 Caregivers in rural areas often lack access to needed services and supports.
-States can address this challenge by establishing task forces to identify and address barriers in hard-to-reach communities.
+States can address this challenge by establishing task forces to identify and address barriers in underserved and/or hard-to-reach communities.
 Once barriers to access are documented and understood, states may want to consider expanding access to HCBS through expansions to Medicaid or other state-funded programs serving low-income populations.
-In parallel to these efforts, states, insurance payers, and health care systems can collaborate to ensure the financial viability of community-based organizations and faith-based organizations serving populations that have not in the past received caregiver support services.
-(See Outcome 3.4 for information on other services that have the potential to improve health and well-being in these communities)
+In parallel to these efforts, states, insurance payers, and health care systems can collaborate to ensure the financial viability of community-based organizations and faith-based organizations serving historically excluded and underserved populations.
+(See Outcome 3.4 for information on other services that have the potential to improve health and well-being in underserved communities)